 2. Are your dogs AKC ?
 Yes all my dogs are registered with the AKC and I am a long time member, however I am no longer releasing AKC papers with my puppies due to the non-honest people that have found the way to scam the system and still get full AKC on my puppies.

 5. What do your puppies cost?
-Puppy prices range from $1000 to $3000 , it just depends on the overall quality of each puppy.
+Puppy prices range from $2500 to $5000 , it just depends on the overall quality of each puppy.
+We occasionally have a puppy for less.

 7. Will you hold my puppy for me without a deposit?
 NO